-Such a way of understanding about unconventional policy measures suggests a close connection with a policy commitment regarding the duration for maintaining short-term interest rates at virtually zero, since financial and economic circumstances that require unconventional policy measures are most likely to accompany an extremely low level of policy interest rates for a considerable period into the future.
-In that sense, it is inappropriate to consider that unconventional policy measures and policy commitment under zero interest rates are completely separated policy measures.
+Such a way of understanding unconventional policy measures suggests a close connection with a policy commitment regarding the duration for maintaining short-term interest rates at virtually zero, since financial and economic circumstances that require unconventional policy measures are most likely to accompany an extremely low level of policy interest rates for a considerable period into the future.
+In this sense, it is inappropriate to consider that unconventional policy measures and policy commitment under zero interest rates are completely separated policy measures.

 This paper is organized as follows.
-Section II summarizes Japan's experience of the quantitative easing policy from 2001 to 2006.
+Section II summarizes Japan's experience of the QEP from 2001 to 2006.
 Section III examines the role of the central bank balance sheet under unconventional monetary policy, by focusing on the link between the two sides of the balance sheet.
-Section IV provides concluding remarks.
+Section IV addresses some questions regarding the implementation of unconventional monetary policy.
+Section V provides concluding remarks.

 II.
-BOJ's Quantitative Easing Policy from 2001 to 2006
+The BOJ's QEP from 2001 to 2006

-This section reviews Japan's experience of the QEP and summarizes its effects mainly on financial markets (See Table 2 for the major policy events under the QEP).
+This section reviews Japan's experience of the QEP and summarizes its effects mainly on financial markets (see Table 2 for the major policy events under the QEP).

-A. Basic Framework of BOJ's Quantitative Easing Policy
+A. Basic Framework of the BOJ's QEP

-On March 19, 2001, The BOJ adopted a new monetary easing framework of the QEP in response to an economic downturn triggered by the burst of the global IT bubble.
+On March 19, 2001, the BOJ adopted a new monetary easing framework of the QEP in response to an economic downturn triggered by the burst of the global IT bubble.
 The QEP consisted of three pillars:

-- (1) The BOJ changed its main operating target for money market operations from the uncollateralized overnight call rate to the outstanding balance of the current account balances (CABs) held by financial institutions at the BOJ. - (2) The BOJ committed itself to maintaining the above procedure until the core CPI (headline excluding perishables) inflation became stably zero or above.
+- (1) The BOJ changed its main operating target for money market operations from the uncollateralized overnight call rate to the outstanding balance of the CABs held by financial institutions at the BOJ. - (2) The BOJ committed itself to maintaining the above procedure until the core consumer price index (CPI, headline excluding perishables) inflation became stably zero or above.9 - (3) The BOJ would increase the amount at the outright purchase of long-term Japanese government bonds (JGBs), up to a ceiling of the outstanding balance of banknotes issued, if judged necessary to ensure the smooth provision of liquidity.